 5. Non-conforming Single and Two Family Residential Structures.
 Subject to the provisions of 2.2.4.6, a proposed modification ([including] i.e. a reconstruction, extension, alteration or change) to a non-conforming single or two family residential structure shall first require a determination by the Building Inspector as to whether the modification would increase the non-conforming nature of said structure, and/or intensify and exacerbate any of the existing non-conformities of such structure.
-If the Building Inspector determines that the proposed modification would not increase the non-conforming nature of the structure [the modification shall require the issuance of a building permit, if applicable.] and/or not intensify and exacerbate any of its existing non-conformities, the Building Inspector shall nonetheless refer the matter to the Board of Appeals for a final determination, but only insofar as the proposed modification would require a building permit.
-If the Building Inspector determines that the proposed modification would increase the non-conforming nature of the structure, and/or would intensify and exacerbate any of its existing non-conformities, the Building Inspector will likewise refer the matter to the Board of Appeals for a final determination.
+If the Building Inspector determines that the proposed modification would not increase the non-conforming nature of the structure [the modification shall require the issuance of a building permit, if applicable.] and/or not intensify and exacerbate any of its existing non-conformities, the Building Inspector shall nonetheless refer the matter to the Board of Appeals for a final determination, but only insofar as the proposed modification would increase the non-conformities, the Building Inspector determines that the proposed modification would increase the non-conformities, the Building Inspector determines that the proposed modification would increase the non-conformities, the Building Inspector would intensify and exacerbate any of its existing non-conformities, the Building Inspector will likewise refer the matter to the Board of Appeals for a final determination.
 The Board of Appeals may award a special permit for such modification only if it determines that the proposed modification will not increase, intensify or exacerbate the non-conforming nature of the structure nor be substantially more detrimental than the existing non-conforming structure to the neighborhood.
 See Bjorklund v.
 Zoning Board of Appeals of Norwell, 450 Mass.
 357 (2008)